 Share responsibility and enable quality.

 To cut pressure on your QA, get your entire team involved in the quality assurance process.
 A little effort can go a long way toward improving your QA manager’s happiness and efficiency, not to mention your project’s success.
-Here are a few tips to get you started:
+Here are a few tips direct from the professionals at Mooncascade to get you started:

 - Communicate regularly